 13. Filter non-essential emails

-This is a great time to set up email filters so those annoying unimportant social media updates and newsletters bypass your inbox.
+This is a great time to set up email filters so annoying, unimportant social media updates and newsletters bypass your inbox.

-Better still, unsubscribe, change your settings to amend the frequency or create a new email address solely to receive business emails and updates.
+Better still, unsubscribe, change your settings to amend the frequency, or create a new email address to only receive business emails and updates.

-I have a blog post on how to manage emails and multiple email accounts where I show you how I manage my own accounts and how to manage, filter and tag emails is covered in the free Gmail video course I mentioned above.
+I have a blog post on how to manage emails and multiple email accounts where I show you how I manage my own accounts.

 14. Create a business contingency plan

-Go through all of the “disaster scenario” exercises in my post on how to future-proof your VA business to make sure you’re covered against every eventuality.
+Go through all of the “disaster scenario” exercises in my post on how to future-proof your VA business to ensure you’re covered against every eventuality.

 Yup, you have my permission to catastrophize!